adamclark-dev/smartthings-lightwave-node-server/README.md

 https://community.smartthings.com/t/lightwave-rf-integration-uk/23875/447

 If there are issues with the code, then please raise an issue on github.
+An issue with the code is not that you are incapable of setting it up.